AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming.rst

 .. code:: Ada

    package P with SPARK_Mode is
       pragma Elaborate_Body;
       type Rectangle is tagged private;

-      procedure Set_Width

-        (This  : in out Rectangle;
+      procedure Set_Width (This  : in out Rectangle;
                            Value : Positive)
       with
          Post'Class => Width (This) = Value and
                        Height (This) = Height (This'Old);

       function Width (This : Rectangle) return Positive;

-      procedure Set_Height

-        (This  : in out Rectangle;
+      procedure Set_Height (This  : in out Rectangle;
                             Value : Positive)
       with
          Post'Class => Height (This) = Value and
                        Width (This) = Width (This'Old);

       function Height (This : Rectangle) return Positive;

    private
       ...
    end P;

 Now the postconditions are class-wide so they are inherited by subclasses.
 In the subclass Square, the postconditions will not hold at run-time.
 Likewise, SPARK can now prove that type consistency is not verified because the postconditions are weaker than those inherited:

    with P; use P;
    package Q with SPARK_Mode is
       pragma Elaborate_Body;
       type Square is new Rectangle with private;

       overriding

-      procedure Set_Width

-    	(This  : in out Square;
+      procedure Set_Width (This  : in out Square;
                            Value : Positive)
       with
     	Post'Class => Width (This) = Height (This);

       overriding

-      procedure Set_Height

-    	(This  : in out Square;
+      procedure Set_Height (This  : in out Square;
                             Value : Positive)
       with
     	Post'Class => Width (This) = Height (This);

    private
       type Square is new Rectangle with null record;
    end Q;

+"""""""
+Notes
+"""""""

 Verification can be achieved dynamically with the GNATtest tool, using the "---validate-type-extensions" switch.
 SPARK enforces this rule.